Dry Skin Brush (optional)

 Massage Oil onto Face, Hands & Body (optional)

-Before bathing, use preferably a natural bristled brush or for the minimalist/traveler an exfoliator cloth to brush your skin in soft, swift motions, moving up the legs and arms toward the heart, and cover as most of your skin surface as possible to encourage exfoliation, lymphatic drainage and anti-inflammation.
+Before bathing, use preferably a natural bristled brush or for the minimalist/traveler an exfoliator cloth to brush your skin in soft, swift motions, moving up the legs and arms toward the heart, circling the abdomen in clockwise circles (to run in the direction of the large intestine), and from the face down the neck toward the heart.
+Cover as most of your skin surface as possible to encourage exfoliation, lymphatic drainage and anti-inflammation.

 Wash Face & Body

-Apple cider vinegar can be used as a skin toner and for multiple skin conditions.
+Apple cider vinegar can be used for multiple skin conditions and as a skin toner.
 Add essential oil if preferred to a teaspoon of ACV with a cup of water to use on the spot or store 1 tbsp. of ACV with 2 cups of water in a bottle and apply preferably with cotton.

 Note: With highly sensitive skin, it can be best to leave it alone and solely wash with water and use basic ingredients sparingly.